What is a temple and shrine seal book?

 My first book that was pictured earlier was purchased at Kitaguchi Hongu Fuji Sengen Shrine in Yamanashi Prefecture.

-Currently I’m on my 3rd book which I obtained at Ikuta Shrine in Kobe!
+Pictured above is my 3rd book which I obtained at Ikuta Shrine in Kobe!

 What about the actual seals?